-The statute of limitations to file a dog bite lawsuit in California is two years from the date the injury occurred.
-Failure to bring your claim within this time window will, in most cases, mean that you are forever barred from recovering any compensation.
+The statute of limitations (or time window) to bring a dog bite lawsuit in California is two years from the date the injury occurred.
+Failure to bring your claim within this timeframe will, in most cases, mean that you are forever barred from recovering any compensation.1

 This applies to dog bite lawsuits based on: